H.R. 6392: Home School Graduation Recognition Act

 Homeschooled students applying for college aid

-They would get clearer recognition as high school graduates, which could make the aid application process simpler and less uncertain.
+They'd get clear recognition as high school graduates, which could make the federal aid application simpler and remove a common point of uncertainty.

 Homeschool families